floragunncom/search-guard-docs/installation.md

 * [JDBC Importer](https://github.com/jprante/elasticsearch-jdbc)

 We will work on making them compatible, however, this also depends on the authors of these products accepting our pull requests.

-### License plugin and audit logging

-Up until Search Guard v7, the [audit log module broke](https://github.com/floragunncom/search-guard-module-auditlog/issues/4) if you have the Elasticsearch license plugin installed.
-This has been fixed in v8.